 There are a few quick techniques and tricks to try while your puppy is wearing his/her collar.
 First, remember to stay calm and even while it's being put on.
 This also applies to the duration of their time spent wearing a collar.

 One thing to try is distracting your dog from what they're wearing.
 You may do this by feeding them immediately after putting their collar on.
-Or you can play with them right after using their favorite toy.
+Or you can play with them right after using their favourite toy.

 Distracting them will help them forget about the collar and focus on something else.

 Don't take a collar off when your dog is fussing or pawing at their neck.
-Doing so will reward the behavior and signal them to that it's okay that way while wearing one.
+Doing so will reward the behaviour and signal them to that it's okay that way while wearing one.
 Make sure to take off the collar only when they're relaxed or distracted.

 It's essential that your dog is comfortable in a collar because they will often need to wear a leash.
 Many states have leash laws that require dogs to wear one while going on walks in public.